-The event that shapes Bruce onto his lonely and never-ending path of crimefighting becomes somewhat of an expected accessory to a Batman film.
+The event that shapes Bruce onto his lonely and never-ending path of crimefighting becomes somewhat of an expected accessory to any Batman film, though some films attempt to incorporate Bruce’s grief authentically.
 While all the movies in the series touch on Bruce’s troubled past, Mask of the Phantasm is the film that finally gives weight to his parents’ death and the complete loss of humanity and normalcy he experienced in the aftermath.
 It’s also one of the best animated films in the entire franchise.

 Directed by Eric Radomski and Bruce Timm, Mask of the Phantasm follows the Dark Knight’s investigations into the violent exploits of a new masked vigilante named the Phantasm, who’s surrounded by smoke and wields a scythe-like blade.
 The Phantasm is targetting and killing the mobsters of Gotham City, and Batman is the immediate suspect, despite the ever-loyal Commissioner Gordan’s insistence that “Batman doesn’t kill.”
 Meanwhile, Bruce is surprised by the return of Andrea Beaumont, his former fiancé and the daughter of wealthy businessman Carl Beaumont, who’s at the center of the mystery surrounding the Phantasm.
 The film’s plot is engaging and dark, perfectly emulating the feel of a classic neo-noir.
 It stays faithful to the animated series that predated it, in both the ambiguous tone and moody art style.